vishnuyar/Sprint-Challenge--Hash-BC/README.md

 ## Interview Questions

-Explain in detail the workings of a dynamic array:
+#### Explain in detail the workings of a dynamic array:

+A dynamic array is created by first securing a sequential memory size.
+Now as the object is added to the array, by filling up the first memory allocated and each new object is added to the memory next the previous object.

+If an object needs to be added to the front of an array, then all the array elements needs to the shifted by one memory to the right and the object has to be inserted.

+If the array element is larger than the memory of the array, then a new memory with double the array size is allocated and all the elements of the array will be written to the new memory size and then the array element is added.

-* What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?
+#### What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?

 To access an element of an array the run time complexity is constant.
 To add an element to the front all the elements have to be shifted, the time complexity is O(n)